George Steele: Professional wrestling style and persona

-Eight years later, Steele made an appearance at TNA Wrestling's 2008 Slammiversary pay-per-view event as a groomsman in the wedding for "Black Machismo" Jay Lethal and SoCal Val, along with Koko B. Ware, Kamala, and Jake "The Snake" Roberts.

-Steele made a surprise appearance on Monday Night Raw on November 15, 2010, during a match between Kofi Kingston and David Otunga.
+Steele's finishing move was the flying hammerlock.

 Acting career

 In 1994, Steele made his professional acting debut as Swedish wrestler-turned-actor Tor Johnson in Tim Burton's Ed Wood.
 Coincidentally, Steele was often mistaken for Johnson earlier in his career.
 According to Steele, a New York novelty shop once sold a Tor Johnson mask as a George Steele mask to increase sales, due to Steele's popularity at the time.

 In 2008, Steele co-starred with Greg Valentine in a short film entitled Somethin Fishy, in which the two former wrestlers purchase a fishing camp.
 The film served as the pilot for a comedy series that was not developed further.

 Steele also appeared in a Minolta commercial with actor Tony Randall.